 A loan is considered contractually past due when any principal repayment or interest payment required by the loan instrument is not received on or before the due date.
-A loan remains contractually past due until it is modified or until the entire amount past due, including principal, accrued interest and penalty interest incurred as the result of past due status, is collected or otherwise discharged in full.
+A loan remains contractually past due until certain modifications are completed or until the entire amount past due, including principal, accrued interest and penalty interest incurred as the result of past due status, is collected or otherwise discharged in full.

+Included within our loans are loan modifications.
 Loan modifications may be granted to borrowers experiencing financial difficulty.
-Qualifying disclosable modifications are one or a combination of: principal forgiveness, interest rate reduction, a term extension, or payment extension.
+Qualifying disclosable modifications are one or a combination of principal forgiveness, interest rate reduction, other-than-insignificant term extension, or other-than-insignificant payment deferrals.
+Other-than-insignificant term extensions are defined as those greater than or equal to six months.
 Covenant waivers and modifications of contingent acceleration clauses are not considered term extensions.
+Other-than-insignificant payment deferrals are defined as cumulative or individual payment delays greater than or equal to six months.